The 2006 storm season is here!

 Day 14: June 6 - Turning around again

 Monday, June 6: You thought it was over, right?
 Think again!
-You forgot the key phrase in storm observing - PLANS CHANGE!
+You forgot the key phrase in storm photography - PLANS CHANGE!

 Day 13: June 5 - Heading home